Esri/mapbook-ios/mapbook-iOS/Readme.md

 2. The portal responds with an unauthorized access error.
 3. A challenge handler associated with the identity manager is asked to provide a credential for the portal.
 4. A UI displays and the user is prompted to enter a user name and password.
-5. If the user is successfully authenticated, a credential (token) is incuded in requests to the secured service.
+5. If the user is successfully authenticated, a credential (token) is included in requests to the secured service.
 6. The identity manager stores the credential for this portal and all requests for secured content includes the token in the request.

 The `AGSOAuthConfiguration` class takes care of steps 1-6 in the diagram above.
 For an application to use this pattern, follow these [guides](https://developers.arcgis.com/authentication/signing-in-arcgis-online-users/) to register your app.